The problem and prevalence of ignorance

 How many of your friends accept at least some astrology?
 I am disappointed every time someone I would have though well informed displays some belief unfounded by any viable evidence; divining is another common one.

 And, of course, religion is the most prevalent delusion of all.
-How many people accept the meme (idea, belief) that humans have an immortal soul while that can be shown to be absurd.
+How many people accept the meme (idea, belief) that humans have an immortal soul and/or a life after death while that can be shown to be absurd.

 Contact: David K. Clarke – ©